Flawless Physio Logo

 Hoffa’s fat pad diagnosis

 Most medical professionals will include some general physical assessments, such as looking at how you move, including some of the actions that trigger your pain.
-Other parts of the assessment will focus on assessing strength, flexibility, and special tests.
+Other parts of the assessment will focus on strength, flexibility, and special tests.
 These “special tests” are orthopaedic tests developed to put more stress on particular structures.
-Most of these tests have been used for many years and scrutinized, often clinically tested.
 In most cases, a combined approach of using “special tests”, a physical examination, and listening to a subjective history will provide the clinician with the best picture to interpret what is causing the issue.

 There is a “special test” for the Hoffa fat pad.
-The test, known as a Hoffa’s test or Hoffa pinch test, involves pressing either side of the patella tendon when the knee is flexed and repeating the pinch with the knee in extension.
-Some clinicians will hold this pressure from the flexed position through the movement into extension.
-A positive test is a reproduction of the individual’s symptoms.
-Additionally, if taking the knee into full or hyperextension aggravates their symptoms, this can be suggestive of Hoffa fat pad impingement syndrome.
+The test, known as a Hoffa’s test or Hoffa pinch test, involves pressing either side of the patella tendon when the knee is flexed to 30-60º.
+Repeating the pinch with the knee in full extension should elicit greater discomfort, indicating a positive test.
+This test has not been evaluated in diagnostic studies.

-For additional clarification of the diagnosis, an MRI image of the knee will show inflammatory changes to the fat pad to confirm the outcome of the physical assessment.
+For additional clarification of the diagnosis, an MRI image of the knee will show inflammatory changes, such as synovitis or inflammation of the fat pad.
+Other conditions may be present, such as a symptomatic Infrapatellar Plica, lesions or tumours.
+To confirm the outcome of the physical assessment.
 MRI may also show other changes, such as scarring or cysts that may have formed (Saddik et al., 2004).

 Picture of Knee Fat Pad Ultrasound